coolkiddzzz/learning-git/README.md

 | git log                           | show all commits in the current branch’s history                         |

 ## Most Commonly Used Commands
 These commands are used for creating a branch and merge with the main branch.
+These are commonly used for collaboration among team members when working on the code.
+- Git add, Git commit, Git push, Git merge

-The detailed steps are as per follows:
+Detailed steps for git branch merging are as per follows:
 - git init
 - git pull
 - git branch [branch-name]
 - git checkout [branch-name]
 - git add .
 - git commit -m 'message'
-- git push -u origin [branch0name]
+- git push -u origin [branch-name]
 - git checkout master
 - git merge [branch-name]